You need to be 18 to sell on Facebook Marketplace, but it can still be an ideal way to help your teen make money. Here’s what you need to know.

 Set a reasonable price

 Research what similar items are selling for on Facebook Marketplace and set your price accordingly.
-Keep in mind that buyers are often looking for a good deal, so they will try to barter you down.
-Stick to the price that you won't go below, or you might regret the sale,
+Remember, buyers are often looking for a good deal, so they may try to barter you down.
+Stick to the price you won't go below, or you might regret the sale,

 Use descriptive titles and descriptions

 Be specific and detailed in your product description and title.
-Use relevant keywords so that your listing shows up in search results.
+Research and use relevant keywords so your listing shows up in search results.

 Be safe when meeting buyers